IKIM-Essen/ClusterDocs/source/part2.md

 - [ ] `conda --version` and `mamba --version` work in a new terminal.
 - [ ] Channel priority is strict.
-- [ ] Snakemake is installed in a dedicated control environment.
+- [ ] The managed Snakemake command and `IKIM` profile are available.
 - [ ] You can start, detach from, and reattach to a tmux session.
 - [ ] The statistics workflow passes a dry run and lint check.
 - [ ] The statistics rules execute through Slurm, not on the submission host.